vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

   show ipv6 ospfv3 redistribute

-.. note:: You can not easily redistribute IPv6 routes via OSPFv3 on a WireGuard interface link.
+.. note:: You cannot easily redistribute IPv6 routes via OSPFv3 on a WireGuard interface link.
 This requires you to configure link-local addresses manually on the WireGuard interfaces, see :vytask:`T1483`.